Nodes Ephemerality in Netdata

 Netdata-streaming

-- Red lines: Node connection problems (when nodes attempt to connect to this Parent)
+- Red lines: Connection issues when nodes attempt to connect to a Parent.

-- Yellow lines: Restreaming issues (when this Parent attempts to stream data to other Parent nodes)
+- Yellow lines: Restreaming issues when a Parent streams data to another Parent.

 Ephemerality